GSX-R1000 Front Wheel Bearings Change

 Step 3.
 Remove the wheel bearings by raising the wheel up off the work surface and using a punch to knock the bearings out from the opposite side.
 Take off the bearing spacer from within the wheel.

 Step 4.
 Clean the axle and bearing housings.
 Next, clean all the old grease and dirt from the housings for the wheel bearings and axle.
-Also clean the bearing spacer, the axle spacer and the axle that you removed earlier.
+Also clean the bearing spacer, the axle spacer and the axle.

 Step 5.
 Install the new bearings with the sealed ends facing out.
-Although the new bearings are pre-greased, pack them with additional high quality grease such as Yamalube Race Grease.
-Gently tap in the bearings to center them, then use a bearing driver to drive the bearings down fully into the wheel.
-Don't forget to reinstall the bearing spacer before installing the second wheel bearing.
+Pack the new bearings with high quality grease.
+Gently tap in the bearings to center them, then use a bearing driver to drive the bearings down into the wheel.
+Reinstall the bearing spacer before installing the second wheel bearing.

 Step 6.
-Install the new bearing seals by first greasing the inner surface of the seals, and driving them into the wheel using the same bearing driver you used for the wheel bearings.
+Install the new bearing seals by first greasing the inner surface of the seals, and driving them into the wheel using the bearing driver.

 NOTE: The bearing seals only need to be flush with the wheel hub; they don't need to be driven further down into the wheel.